Maurice2499/GeoAlg/README.md

 # Ruler of the Plane

-Our game is called LinesIntersection, and our game files can be found in unity\Assets\LinesIntersection and unity\Scripts\LinesIntersection
+Our game is called Castle Crushers, and our game files can be found in unity\Assets\CastleCrushers and unity\Scripts\CastleCrushers.
+All of our modifications can be found inside these subdirectories.

-We added a LinesController, LinesPoints, LinesSegments, and LinesLevel script in the Scripts directory.
-We added a Game, Menu and victory scene in the LinesIntersection/Scenes directory.

-We have not yet gotten around to planning how the algorithms and the datastructures will be implemented, as setting up Unity took more time than expected.
+Debug features:
+- press 's' to show computed solution
+- press 'i' to show sweep line input (yellow) and events (green, red, blue).
+- press spacebar to skip a level in endless

+Have fun!